kjcolley7/kjc_argparse/README.md

 ### Motivation

 I've written a number of command line programs in C, and I always ended up writing my own argument parser as the existing libraries for argument parsing leave plenty to be desired.
-Finally, I decided I had enough and I would go all out to create the C argument parser to rull them all.
+Finally, I decided I had enough and I would go all out to create the C argument parser to rule them all.
 The idea behind kjc_argparse is to create a DSL (domain specific language) for argument parsing to simplify writing argument parsing code.
 This is achieved through extensive use of macros.

 -----